Staff Mentoring Program Update

 Program Overview

 Washington State University will once again be conducting the Staff Mentoring and Professional Development Program in the Spring of 2024.
-Applications for this once a year cohort will be available starting Thursday, April 11th, 2024, through Friday, May 31, 2024.
+Applications for mentors and mentees have been received for the 2025 cohort.
+The selection process is being delayed until Fall as we review available resources.

 With supervisory approval, the mentor/mentee program is available to all WSU staff system-wide.
 Supervisors are encouraged to allow staff members to participate in accordance with WSU’s BPPM 60.72 Release Time Policy.